--Advice to new college students from a student finishing his first year in college Simply stated, college students who have difficulty managing their time have difficulty managing college.
+Simply stated, college students who have difficulty managing their time have difficulty managing college.
 One study compared college sophomores who had an outstanding first year (both academically and personally) with sophomores who struggled in their first year.
 Interviews with both groups revealed there was one key difference between them: sophomores who experienced a successful first year repeatedly brought up the topic of time during the interviews.
 The successful students said they had to think carefully about how they spent their time and that they needed to budget their time.
 In contrast, sophomores who experienced difficulty in their first year of college hardly talked about the topic of time during their interviews, even when they were specifically asked about it (Light, 2001).

 Studies also indicate that people of all ages report time management to be a critical element of their life.
 Working adults report that setting priorities and balancing multiple responsibilities (e.g., work and family) can be a stressful juggling act (Harriott & Ferrari, 1996).
 For them, time management and stress management are interrelated.

-These findings suggest that time management is more than just a college success skill; it's also a life management and life success skill that benefits both our family life and work life (Gupta, Hershey, & Gaur, 2012).
-When we gain greater control of our time, we gain greater control and a greater sense of satisfaction with all areas of our life.
-In fact, studies show that people who manage their time well report feeling happier (Myers, 1993, 2000).
+These findings suggest that time management is more than just a college success skill; it's also as a life management and life success skill.
+When we gain greater control of our time, we gain greater control of our life.
+Studies show that people who manage their time well report being happier (Myers, 1993, 2000).